Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films.

 The casting is, once again, a success.
 Edward Furlong came from his success in Terminator 2: Judgment Day and his sad and somber personality fit perfectly into this depressing universe.
 However, Clancy Brown is the show-stealer, with a dark and imposing presence that makes him a formidable villain.

 Pet Sematary Two also suffers from a constant focus change.
 Sometimes, the story seems to belong to Jeff.
 Then, for a large portion, attention revolves around Drew and his horrible relationship with his stepdad Gus, and Jeff becomes a secondary character.
-Then, like remembering its first minutes, the film presents two new lead antagonist in the last sequence (zombie bully Clyde and Ghost Mom please stand up!)
-So the Matthews's tale can actually have an ending.
+Then, like remembering its first minutes, the film presents two new lead antagonists in the last sequence (zombie bully Clyde and Ghost Mom please stand up!)
+So the Matthews' tale can actually have an ending.
 It's kind of a mess.

 Mary Lambert's original idea was to put Ellie Creed, the sole survivor of the first film, as the protagonist of this sequel.
 However, Paramount executives didn't believe that a teenage actress could lead a story because of sexism.
 So they completely discarded that idea and created new characters (all men, obviously) for part two.